-As an SB2 town, Rye holds a Deliberative Session each year.
+As an SB2 town, Rye's town meeting each year consists of two sessions.
 The first session (also known as the Deliberative Session) of the Rye Town Meeting is held in the Rye Junior High School auditorium and is open to all registered voters in Rye.
 At this meeting all properly submitted Warrant Articles, including the annual operating budget, are presented, discussed and can be amended, with certain limitations, prior to placement on the March ballot.